ministryofjustice/laa-ip-allowlist/README.md

 ### Examples:

-Using bash script combined with Helm Chart: ministryofjustice/cla_public#1276
+Pull using bash script combined with Helm Chart: ministryofjustice/cla_public#1276

 ## Maintenance
 Please update the list without any spaces and comments.
 Use one IP range per line.